pjlintw/Transformer-py/README.md

 cat *.gold_conll >> sample.conll
 ```

+In the following steps, you will preprcesse the collected file `sample.conll`, then split them into `sample.train`, `sample.dev` and `sample.test`
+for building the datasets.
+You have to change the relative path to `--datasets_name` if you're using different file directory .

 ### Preprocessing and Dataset Splitting

 The file `sample.conll` contains irrelevant informations for training the neural nets.